► All-electric Audi RS6 saloon and Avant testing

 Audi RS6 e-Tron: what will it look like?

-Audi still has confidence in offering estate cars, despite signals from the likes of Mercedes that wagons are not long for this world due to shrinking demand.
+The RS6 e-Tron is coming in sedan form but Audi still has confidence in offering estate cars too, despite signals from the likes of Mercedes that wagons are not long for this world due to shrinking demand.

 Expect the RS6 Avant e-Tron to feature a lot of the A6 Avant e-Tron’s design cues, but with an RS twist – black trimmings around the blanked-off ‘Singleframe’ grille, for example, and even more bulbous wheel arches.